What are the effects of exceeding Earth's biocapacity?

 How can using public transportation promote sustainability?

-It reduces reliance on fossil fuels and lowers greenhouse gas emissions.
+It reduces fossil fuel consumption, lowers greenhouse gas emissions, and minimizes air pollution.

-How can community oversight of plant operations promote sustainability?
+How can establishing community oversight of corporate operations promote sustainability?

 Define ecological footprint.